-Year 12 (Stage 2) Applied Mathematics
+Year 12 (Stage 2) Essential Mathematics

-Year 11 (Stage 1) Applied Mathematics A and B with a B grade or higher.
+2 semesters of Year 11 (Stage 1) Essential Mathematics A and B with a B grade or higher.

-Applied Mathematics offers senior secondary students the opportunity to extend their mathematical skills in ways that apply to practical problem-solving in everyday and workplace contexts.
+Essential Mathematics offers senior secondary students the opportunity to extend their mathematical skills in ways that apply to practical problem-solving in everyday and workplace contexts.
 Students apply their mathematics to diverse settings including everyday calculations, financial management, business applications, measurement and geometry, and statistics in social contexts.

-In Applied Mathematics there is an emphasis on developing students' computational skills and expanding their ability to apply their mathematical skills in flexible and resourceful ways.
+In Essential Mathematics there is an emphasis on developing students' computational skills and expanding their ability to apply their mathematical skills in flexible and resourceful ways.